Vijaygarh Jyotish Ray College: Library

-The Library as one of the important central facilities of the Institute supports the study, teaching, research, and development programs of the Institute.
-It is housed in a separate building having three floors on a plinth area of 1000 sq. meters.
-The library has a collection of 1.7 lakh volumes of books which includes Text Books, Reference Books & Bound volumes of Journals, Standards, etc. The Library subscribes to about 120 current Journals.
+The Library, as one of the important central facilities of the Institute, supports the study, teaching, research, and development programs of the Institute.
+It is housed in a separate building with three floors on a plinth area of 1000 sq. meters.
+The library has a collection of 1.7 lakh volumes of books, which includes Text Books, Reference Books & Bound volumes of Journals, Standards, etc. The Library subscribes to about 120 current Journals.
 Library operations have been automated with the help of an integrated library software package, LIBSYS-4.
 The book database is accessible through OPAC (Online Public Access Catalogue).
-Circulation Services are executed through Barcode System (Scanning).
+Circulation Services are executed through the Barcode System (Scanning).
 It has a good collection of Electronic resources in its Digital Library.
 It is an open-access library and remains open from 8:30 A.M. to 12:00 Midnight on weekdays and from 9:00 A.M. to 5:00 P.M. on weekends.
 The library has introduced a Wi-Fi Internet facility inside it to facilitate the free flow of information to the users.
 The library has a well-equipped Xerox facility.
 The users can avail of this facility on payment of a nominal charge.
-It has also some Audio-Visual equipment like Colour TVs, VCPs, Video-Camera, Projectors, Multimedia Projectors, etc.
+It also has some Audio-Visual equipment like Colour TVs, VCPs, Video-Camera, Projectors, Multimedia Projectors, etc.